-Sweet potato rounds with goat cheese are the perfect easy holiday party appetizer!
-This sweet potato goat cheese appetizer is beautiful and easy to make!
+Sweet potato rounds with Goat Cheese are the perfect, easy holiday party appetizer!
+This appetizer is beautiful and delicious to make topped with creamy goat cheese, crunchy pecans, sweet dried cranberries and drizzled with honey.

 - Cut the sweet potatoes ahead and keep in water until ready to use (just drain and blot)